 To discern the nature of source, pore water samples from three locations within the Ash Pond were collected and analyzed for Appendix III and IV constituents.
-The results indicate that cobalt is either not present or remains in the in-place solid material.
-Therefore, an alternate source demonstration for cobalt is under consideration for the Site.
+Analytical results from the three pore water samples indicate that cobalt is not present and or remains sorbed to solid material and is not readily leached.
+Therefore, an alternate source demonstration is being considered for cobalt GWPS exceedances at the Site.

-2.5 Pond Closure and Source Control
+2.5 Pond Closure - Source Control